 Imaging is performed using a coded mask.
-There are two detectors operating simultaneously; the Integral Soft Gamma-Ray Imager, ISGRI, a semi-conductor array optimised at lower energies (15 keV - 1 MeV), and the PIxellated Ceasium Iodide (CsI) Telescope, PICsIT, a crystal scintillator for higher energies (175 keV - 10 MeV).

-Figure 1 shows the total effective area of the two detectors as a function of energy, where absorption by parts of the instrument above the detector plane is taken into account (more details in §3.1.
+There are two detectors operating simultaneously: the Integral Soft Gamma-Ray Imager, ISGRI, a semi-conductor array optimised for lower energies (18 keV - 1 MeV), and the PIxellated Ceasium Iodide (CsI) Telescope, PICsIT, a crystal scintillator for higher energies (175 keV - 10 MeV).
+Figure 1 shows the total effective area of the two detectors as a function of energy, where absorption by parts of the instrument above the detector plane is taken into account.

-In the following sections we provide detailed descriptions of the components that make up the IBIS telescope (\S 2), of how the instrument works (\S 3), and of its overall performance (\S 4).
-Section 5 is intended to provide help to prospective observers with a number of practical examples calculating observing times and expected detection significances.
+In the following sections we provide detailed descriptions of the components that make up the IBIS telescope (§2), of how the instrument works (§3), and of its overall performance (§4).
+Some practical examples, calculating observing times and expected detection significances, are intended to provide help to prospective observers (§5).

-More details on all aspects of the telescope can be found in the A&A special INTEGRAL issue (2003, Vol. 411, L131-L229).
-More specifically, for descriptions relating to the IBIS data analysis see Goldwurm et al. (2003, A&A 411, L223).
+More details on all aspects of IBIS and INTEGRAL are found in the A&A special issue (2003, Vol. 411).
+More specifically, for descriptions relating to the IBIS data analysis, see Goldwurm et al. 2003 (A&A, 411, L223).